 In the Library URI (Uniform Resource Identifier) field, check the location of the staging version of your Experience Platform Tags library.
 Experience Manager populates this field automatically.

-For example purposes only, this step uses Experience Platform Tags libraries that are deployed to Adobe CDN.
+For sample purposes only, this step uses Experience Platform Tags libraries that are deployed to Adobe CDN.

 Check to make sure that the auto-populated library URI (Uniform Resource Identifier) is not malformed.
 If necessary, fix it so that the URI represents a protocol-relative URI.
 That is, it starts from a double forward slash.